Skip to content

 PI: Dr. Conor Judge

-Dr. Conor Judge is a recently graduated consultant nephrologist at the Galway University Hospital in Ireland.
-He graduated from his PhD with the Irish Clinical Academic Training (ICAT) programme in June 2022 and completed a fellowship in general nephrology in McMaster University, Ontario, Canada (2020-2022).
-His PhD “Adaptive Clinical Trials of Sodium Lowering in Chronic Kidney Disease and Dialysis: Analytic and Methodologic Challenges” was completed in the HRB Clinical Research Facility Galway and the Translational Medical Device lab.
+Dr. Conor Judge recently graduated from the Galway University Hospital in Ireland as a consultant nephrologist.
+In June 2022, he graduated from his PhD with the Irish Clinical Academic Training (ICAT) programme and completed a fellowship in general nephrology in McMaster University, Ontario, Canada (2020-2022).
+His thesis, “Adaptive Clinical Trials of Sodium Lowering in Chronic Kidney Disease and Dialysis: Analytic and Methodologic Challenges” was completed in the HRB Clinical Research Facility Galway and the Translational Medical Device lab.

-Prior to medicine, he trained as an electronic and computer engineer and has a passion for combining data analytics with medicine.
-As a trainee, Dr. Judge created two electronic health record databases in Galway University Hospital which have been used for over 100,000 patients over the last 6 years.
-He is currently researching using deep neural networks for decision support systems in Hypertension and developing a new MSc in Applied Clinical Data Analytics at the University of Galway to teach healthcare workers research methodology, coding and health data analytics.
+He trained as an electronic and computer engineer before he moved to medicine.
+Because of this, he has a passion for combining data analytics with medicine.
+As a trainee, Dr. Judge created two electronic health record databases in Galway University Hospital.
+Over the past six years, these databases been used for over 100,000 patients.
+His current research focuses on using deep neural networks for decision support systems in Hypertension.
+He’s also developing a new MSc in Applied Clinical Data Analytics at the University of Galway to teach healthcare workers research methodology, coding and health data analytics.